-Compartment 1 is Spring Wood at the south of the reserve.
+Compartment 1 (1.7 ha) is Spring Wood at the south of the reserve.
 It contains a mixture of wet woodland around the Car Brook, semi-natural deciduous woodland and small areas of neutral and modified grassland.

-Compartment 2 is Carbrook, containing the Car Brook.
+Compartment 2 (4.6 ha) is Carbrook, containing the Car Brook.
 It runs from Spinkhill Avenue to the north boundary of the reserve.
 It consists mainly of wet woodland and semi-natural deciduous woodland.
 There is a small amount of damp acid grassland/heathland mosaic.

-Compartment 3 is Scrubby Meadow at the north of the reserve.
+Compartment 3 (1.4 ha) is Scrubby Meadow at the north of the reserve.
 It comprises dampish neutral grassland with areas of scrub around the margins.

-Compartment 4 is Hay Meadow which consists of neutral grassland and some scrub.
+Compartment 4 (2.2 ha) is Hay Meadow which consists of neutral grassland and some scrub.

-Compartment 5 is Restoration Meadow, consisting of grassland which was re-seeded with a native seed mix in 2015.
+Compartment 5 (3.4 ha) is Restoration Meadow, consisting of grassland which was re-seeded with a native seed mix in 2015.
 It also contains some scrub.